someguynamedjosh/nodespeak/design/language.md

 ### Literals

-Waveguide supports a handful of literals:
+Nodespeak supports a handful of literals:

 `1`, `0`, `-12_03` are all integers.